ethereum/remix-ide/docs/contract_verification.md

 For Ethereum testnets like Goerli or Sepolia, the same API key works.

-If you are trying to verify on L2 chains like Optimism, a different API key is needed for their Optimism block explorer.
+If you are trying to verify on L2 chains like Optimism, a different API key is needed for their block explorer.
 Not all of the block explorers made by Etherscan have API keys.
 The Remix Contract Verification - Etherscan plugin only works where you can login to that block explorer to get the API key.

-Once the API key is input, the plugins homepage is opened for verification.
+Once the API key is input, the verification page (the homepage) is opened.

 ### Verification page
-Once the API key is input, the plugins homepage is opened for verification.

 ![](images/a-cv-etherscan-verify-page1.png)

-The network is NOT selected Etherscan plugin.
-The network is chosen in Deploy & Run and in your browser's wallet (if using).
+The network is NOT selected in the Etherscan plugin.
+The network is chosen in the Deploy & Run plugin and in your browser's wallet (if using).

-The prerequisites for verification are:
+#### The prerequisites for verification are:
 1. The address of a deployed contract on a public network
 2. That same contract compiled in Remix
 3. Constructor parameters same as used during deployment (if required)